Nisab ThresholdGold & SilverMinimum WealthQuran + Hadith

 Sunan Abu Dawud 1573

 The Prophet (peace be upon him) specified no Zakat on gold below twenty mithqals (87.48 grams).
-This authentic hadith establishes what is nisab for gold at exactly 87.48 grams, the standard maintained for fourteen centuries.
+This authentic hadith establishes the gold nisab standard maintained for fourteen centuries.

 Hadith